eficode-academy/docker-katas/labs/06-volumes.md

 > **Note** we will not go through the different drivers.
 For more info look at Dockers own [example](https://docs.docker.com/engine/admin/volumes/volumes/#use-a-volume-driver).

 You can now use this data volume in all containers.
-Try to mount it to an nginx server with the `docker container run --rm --name www -d -p 8080:80 -v data:/usr/share/nginx/html nginx` command.
+Try to mount it to an nginx server with the `docker run --rm --name www -d -p 8080:80 -v data:/usr/share/nginx/html nginx` command.

 > **Note:** If the volume refer to is empty and we provide the path to a directory that contains data in the base image, that data will be copied into the volume.